Systematic KMTNet Planetary Anomaly Search, Paper I: OGLE-2019-BLG-1053Lb, A Buried Terrestrial Planet

 On 5 July 2019, \event\ was announced as a microlensing candidate event by the OGLE Early Warning System \citep{Udalski1994,Udalski2003} at equatorial coordinates $(\alpha, \delta)_{\rm J2000}$ = (18:00:39.93, $-27$:20:29.7), corresponding to Galactic coordinates $(\ell,b)=(3.06, -2.05)$.
-It was then independently discovered by the KMT alert-finder system \citep{KMTAF} and announced as a clear microlensing candidate KMT-2019-BLG-1504 on 7 July 2019.
+It was then independently discovered by the KMT alert-finder system \citep{KMTAF} at the position of an $I = 18.84$ catalog star and announced as a clear microlensing candidate KMT-2019-BLG-1504 on 7 July 2019.

 The OGLE observations were carried out using the 1.3 m Warsaw Telescope equipped with a 1.4 ${\rm deg}^2$ FOV mosaic CCD camera at the Las Campanas Observatory in Chile \citep{OGLEIV}.
 The event lies in the OGLE BLG511 field, with a cadence of $\Gamma = 1~{\rm hr}^{-1}$.
 The event lies in two slightly offset KMT fields, BLG03 and BLG43, with a combined cadence of $\Gamma \sim 4~{\rm hr}^{-1}$.

 For both surveys, most images were taken in the $I$ band, and a fraction of images were taken in the $V$ band for the source color measurements.
+In addition, This event was also observed by the \Sp\ space telescope.
+We discuss those observations in Appendix \S~\ref{sec:spitzer}.

-The data used in the light curve analysis were reduced using custom implementations of the difference image analysis technique \citep{Tomaney1996,Alard1998}: \cite{Wozniak2000} for the OGLE data and pySIS \citep{pysis} for the KMT data.
+The ground-based data used in the light curve analysis were reduced using custom implementations of the difference image analysis technique \citep{Tomaney1996,Alard1998}: \cite{Wozniak2000} for the OGLE data and pySIS \citep{pysis} for the KMT data.
 For the KMTC03 data, we conduct pyDIA photometry\footnote{MichaelDAlbrow/pyDIA: Initial Release on Github, doi:10.5281/zenodo.268049} to measure the source color.
 The $I$-band magnitude of the data has been calibrated to the standard $I$-band magnitude using the OGLE-III star catalog \citep{OGLEIII}.
 The errors from photometric measurements for each data set were readjusted following the routine of \cite{MB11293}.
 The data used in the analysis, together with the corresponding data reduction method and the rescaling factors are summarized in Table \ref{data}.